-Local Government Act 1972, (S.100C) 7.
+Local Government Act 1972, (S.100C)

+5.7.
 Access to Decision Records, Minutes, Agenda and Supporting Papers after a meeting

-- 7.1.
-The Council will make electronically available, for a period of six years from the date of the meeting: - 7.1.1. the minutes of the meeting where, under these Rules or the Constitution, minutes are required to be made, excluding any part of the minutes relating to the conduct of business when the public were not present or where exempt or confidential information would be disclosed; - 7.1.2. the records of decisions taken, together with reasons by the Cabinet, excluding any part of the record relating to the conduct of business when the public were not present or where exempt or confidential information would be disclosed; - 7.1.3. where information relating to a decision is not considered in public, a summary of the proceedings to provide a reasonably fair and coherent record, excluding any information which is of a confidential or exempt nature; and - 7.1.4. reports relating to items which were considered when the public were entitled to be present.
+- 5.1.7.1.
+The Council will make electronically available, for a period of six years from the date of the meeting: - 5.1.1.7.1.1. the minutes of the meeting where, under these Rules or the Constitution, minutes are required to be made, excluding any part of the minutes relating to the conduct of business when the public were not present or where exempt or confidential information would be disclosed: - 5.1.2.7.1.2. the records of decisions taken, together with reasons by the Cabinet, excluding any part of the record relating to the conduct of business when the public were not present or where exempt or confidential information would be disclosed; - 5.1.3.7.1.3. where information relating to a decision is not considered in privatepublic, a summary of the proceedings to provide a reasonably fair and coherent record, will be provided excluding any information which is of a confidential or exempt nature; and - 5.1.4.7.1.4. the agenda and supporting papers reports relating to items-covering items which were considered when the public were entitled to be present.